bleaktwig/yuadrem-wiki/docs/index.md

 The conflict ended with the burning of Om, an event known as the Schism<!-- TODO.
 Link. -->.
 Pheter, angered by the death of the god, retaliated by striking Et with lightning<!-- TODO.
 Link. -->.
-The blast burned the tree-god, and brought the 40-Year Famine to both humes and marsets.
+The blast burned the god-tree, and brought the 40-Year Famine to both humes and marsets.
 This event marks the year 0, and the beginning of history.
 <!-- NOTE.
 I should add lotsa links here... -->